nigelperis/pompeichurch-website/README.md

 ### 3. Install Dependencies

-Install the required dependencies for backend.
+Install the required dependencies for the backend.
 You can use the following command:

 For **npm**: